traud/asterisk-broadvoice/README.md

 Install libraries:

 If you do not want transcoding but pass-through only, please, skip this step.
-To support transcoding, you’ll need to install the BroadVoice library from Sangoma FreeSWITCH, for example, in Debian/Ubuntu:
+To support transcoding, you’ll need to install the BroadVoice library from SignalWire FreeSWITCH, for example, in Debian/Ubuntu:

 	wget files.freeswitch.org/downloads/libs/broadvoice-0.1.0.tar.gz
 	tar zxf broadvoice*